Lee de Forest: Reorganized Radio Telephone Company

-Radio Telephone Company officials had engaged in some of the same stock selling excesses that had taken place at American DeForest, and as part of the U.S. government's crackdown on stock fraud, in March 1912 de Forest, plus four other company officials, were arrested and charged with "use of the mails to defraud".
+Radio Telephone Company officials had engaged in some of the same stock-selling excesses that had taken place at American DeForest, and as part of the U.S. government's crackdown on stock fraud, in March 1912, de Forest and four other company officials were arrested and charged with "use of the mails to defraud".
 Their trials took place in late 1913, and while three of the defendants were found guilty, de Forest was acquitted.
-With the legal problems behind him, de Forest reorganized his company as the DeForest Radio Telephone Company, and established a laboratory at 1391 Sedgewick Avenue in the Highbridge section of the Bronx in New York City.
-The company's limited finances were boosted by the sale, in October 1914, of the commercial Audion patent rights for radio signalling to AT&T for $90,000, with de Forest retaining the rights for sales for "amateur and experimental use".
-In October 1915 AT&T conducted test radio transmissions from the Navy's station in Arlington, Virginia that were heard as far away as Paris and Hawaii.
+With the legal problems behind him, de Forest reorganized his company as the DeForest Radio Telephone Company and established a laboratory at 1391 Sedgewick Avenue in the Highbridge section of the Bronx in New York City.
+The company's limited finances were boosted by the sale, in October 1914, of the commercial Audion patent rights for radio signaling to AT&T for $90,000, with de Forest retaining the rights for sales for "amateur and experimental use".
+In October 1915, AT&T conducted test radio transmissions from the Navy's station in Arlington, Virginia, that were heard as far away as Paris and Hawaii.